 Expungement is the process of destroying your criminal history and wiping it from your public record, making it almost as though it didn't happen.
 Once this is the case, you won't have to disclose the conviction any further, and those who run a public background check on you won't find any prohibitive entries keeping you down.

 Not everyone is eligible for expungement.
 First off, only those who have one criminal conviction can have their record erased.
 Those found guilty of multiple charges or with multiple guilty convictions on their record cannot have their record expunged.
 Second, those who have just been released from jail are also ineligible; you must wait a mandatory minimum of five years after the completion of your sentence before you qualify for expungement.
 Third, you must have completed all of your court-ordered obligations, such as finishing an alcohol education class or completing your probation period.

 Finally, your conviction must be eligible for expungement, as certain types of crimes cannot be eliminated from your record.
 Most felonies are ineligible for expungement, while most misdemeanors are.
 However, the list of exempt misdemeanors is fairly long, and includes most violent, destructive, or sex-related misdemeanor crimes.
 It's strongly advised you ask an attorney if you qualify or expungement, and get assistance with the process if you wish to pursue this route.

-To find out more about the expungement process, call The Clarke Law Firm today at (615) 796-6299 to request a free consultation and learn whether or not you qualify!
+To find out more about the expungement process, call The Clarke Law Firm today at (615) 796-6299 to request a consultation and learn whether or not you qualify!